 How it works

 Once they are ready to be released the juveniles spend time acclimatising to sea temperatures in a tank in our hen room.
-From there they are released back into the Firth of Forth by divers onto the sea floor or by technicians into rock pools at low tide.
+From there they are released back into the Firth of Forth by divers onto the sea floor or by technicians and volunteers into rock pools at low tide.